EmmaB/try_programming/chapters/data_modelling.md

 \end{aside}

-Open the file `app/config/routes.rb` in Cloud 9.
+Open the file `app/config/routes.rb` in Cloud Nine.

 This is your application's routing file which holds entries in a special DSL (domain-specific language) that tells Rails how to connect incoming requests to controllers and actions.
 This file contains many sample routes on commented lines.
 Add the following in, on the second line of the file: